AndreMPCosta/padel-checker-pub/README.md

 ---

-It is advised for you to create a new folder and use your own .env files, based on the sample_environment folder.
+It is advised for you to create a new folder and use your own .env files, based on the sample_environment folder (that's what the optional step does for you).

 For example, you can create a folder named **environment** and put the .env files there.
 After, just change the docker.env to point to that folder, ex: